Harris Barton

-Harris Scott Barton (born April 19, 1964) is a fund manager and a former All-Pro American football offensive tackle who played for the San Francisco 49ers.
+Harris Scott Barton (born April 19, 1964) is an American fund manager and a former professional football player.
+He played as an offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+A two-time first-team All-Pro, he won three Super Bowls with the 49ers.
+He played college football for the North Carolina Tar Heels.

 Early life

-Harris Scott Barton was born in Sandy Springs, Georgia, and is Jewish.
+Harris Scott Barton was born on April 19, 1964, in Atlanta, Georgia.

 Both of Barton's parents were from New York City and were Jewish; his mother Joan from an Orthodox Jewish family in Queens, New York, and his father Paul from Brooklyn, New York.
 Paul Barton was a traveling salesman who sold women's uniforms throughout the Southeastern United States.
 Both of his parents developed and eventually died of brain cancer, leading Barton later in life to found Champion Charities, which raises money to fund brain tumor research at University of California, San Francisco.

 Barton began playing football at age five.
 He grew up in a kosher Orthodox Jewish home in Atlanta, Georgia, and attended Hebrew Academy of Atlanta, now known as the Atlanta Jewish Academy, through the fifth grade and graduated from Atlanta's Dunwoody High School.
 Barton was named DeKalb County MVP his senior year at Dunwoody.

-College football career
+College career

 Barton was recruited by over 100 colleges including University of Southern California, Oklahoma, and Notre Dame, but chose the University of North Carolina at Chapel Hill with head coach Dick Crum.

 Originally thought to be a possible defensive lineman, Barton was switched to center early in his first summer of practice at UNC.

 Barton was a four-year starter during his time at UNC; starting center his freshman year, before moving to left tackle mid-season during his sophomore year, playing that position for the remainder of his collegiate career.

 He played against William "Refrigerator" Perry and his brother Michael Dean Perry at Clemson.

 Barton was named to a number of All-America teams, including the NCAA's All-American Scholar/Athlete Team and Academic All-ACC.
 During his senior year Barton was named the Atlantic Coast Conference Outstanding Offensive Lineman.
 While at UNC Barton played in the Japan Bowl.

-Education
+Barton graduated with a BA in finance from UNC in 1987.

-Barton graduated with a BA in Finance from UNC in 1987.
+Professional career

-Professional football career
+San Francisco 49ers

 Barton was a first-round pick of the San Francisco 49ers in 1987, and the 22nd pick overall.
 He was the first offensive lineman chosen in the opening round by the San Francisco 49ers since Forrest Blue in 1968.
 During his first year playing for the 49ers, Barton was runner up in Rookie of the Year voting.

 In 1994, during the 49ers opener against the Los Angeles Raiders at Candlestick Park, Barton tore his left triceps tendon which required surgery to repair, benching him for part of the '94 season.
 He was replaced by Harry Boatswain.